 Once the script successfully registers the DC you should see it on the dashboard.

-At times, we often see issues that can be related to the "Root Certificate Updates" on Windows, a quick way to determine that is to open Internet Explorer and point the browser to: https://api.opendns.com/v2/OnPrem.Asset that should print a message like "1005 Missing API key".
+At times, we see issues that can be related to the "Root Certificate Updates" on Windows.
+A quick way to determine that is to open Internet Explorer and point the browser to: https://api.opendns.com/v2/OnPrem.Asset.
+That should print a message like "1005 Missing API key".
 If you see any certificate errors or warnings on that page, then make sure you have the latest "Root Certificates Update" from Microsoft installed.